SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - SSH --> 22 Secureshell (For secure remote login and file transfer)
 - SMTP --> 25 Simple Mail Transfer Protocol (Sending email)
 - DNS --> 53 Domain Name System (Resolving domain names to IP addresses)
-- Gitbash ---> Is an ssh client and also a mini linux.
+- Gitbash ---> Is an SSH client and also a mini linux.
 - Protocol ---> We have different protocols like HTTP, HTTPS, SSH, SMTP, DNS etc.
 - $ ---> Normal user ; # ---> Root user (Sudo su -) to exit from root just type exit.
 - Pwd ---> Present working directory you will be directly land in /c/users/saikiran
 - <command_name> --help ---> Get help from that particular command.
-- What are the basic linux commands ? https://dzone.com/articles/top-35-git-commands-with-examples-and-bonus
+- What are the basic Git commands ? https://dzone.com/articles/top-35-git-commands-with-examples-and-bonus
 - Everything is CRUD in software industry (Example of facebook)
-- How to update a file with content, how to save and how to read ?
-Just press enter and then ctrl+D
+- How to update a file with content, save, read ?
+Just press enter then ctrl+d
 - Removing file and folder commands ? rm, rmdir, rm -r <folder_name>
-- Copy commands in linux and how to copy the files ?
-- Move commands in linux and how to move the files ?
+- How to use copy and move commands in linux ?
 If you use mv command with in the same folder, it works as rename also.
-- Grep command in Linux is a case sensitive.
+- Grep command in linux is a case sensitive.
 Linux will treat DevOps and DEVOPS as different.
-So to make this case insensitive (i) use grep -i ---> ps -ef | grep -i nginx
+So to make this case insensitive (i) use grep -i ---> 'grep -i DevOps' another example to find a package ---> 'ps -ef | grep -i nginx'
 - Piping symbol | ---> One command output will become the input to another command.
 - Difference between Wget and Curl commands ?
 - What is Cut and Awk commands in linux ?
 We use cut to quickly extract what we require from the text using delimiters.
 We use awk when we need more advanced processing like filtering rows or formatting output.
 - What are Head and Tail commands in linux ?
-Head is used to view the first few lines of a file, while tail is used to view the last few lines.
+Head is used to view the first few lines of a file while tail is used to view the last few lines.
 Both are useful for quickly inspecting logs or large files while 'tail -f' allows real time log monitoring.
 - What is VIM in linux ?
 Is used for creating and editing files.
 Keys are i, :wq, :q!, :q, :set nu, :set nonu, :noh
-- You cannot go directly from "colon/command" mode to "insert" mode, you need to go to the "esc" mode first.
+- You cannot go directly from 'colon/command' mode to 'insert' mode, you need to go to the 'esc' mode first.
 - Different types of search in a file in server ? :/, :?, shift+G, gg, n
 - How to search a word and replace in a file ? '%s/sbin/SBIN/g' ---> g means all occurances.
 If you want any particular line then ':2s' s=substitute.
-Where ever your curosor is just press "yy" it will copy.
-Just press "p" to paste, "u" to undo, 10p will copy 10 times.
+Where ever your cursor is just press 'yy' it will copy.
+Just press 'p' to paste, 'u' to undo, 10p will copy 10 times.
-- What permissions we have in Linux ?
-What is the file notation ?
-R(4), W(2), X(1) (Read, Write, Execution).
+- We have Read, Write, Execution permissions in Linux ?
+And file notation is R(4), W(2), X(1).
 Why execution is used in linux ?
 - In linux when you create a user, a group with same name will be created.
-- For example to give execution permission to user then 'chmod u+x'
-- Removing read, write access to group 'chmod g-rw'
+- For example to give execution permission to user then 'chmod u+x' and to remove read, write access to group 'chmod g-rw'
 - To give read access to all users to all groups then 'chmod ugo+r'
 - To remove write access to a group and inside folder also then 'chmod g-w -R'
-- User management like creating users and giving access to the servers in two methods.
+- User management like creating users and giving access to the servers in 2 methods.
 - Password authentication mechanism and SSH access authentication mechanism.
 - Create a User and Password for saikiran in server ---> 'sudo useradd saikiran' and 'passwd saikiran and all user entries will be in 'cat /etc/passwd' location. 'sudo userdel saikiran' to delete any user.
 - To know userid just enter 'id saikiran' ---> 1st (uid) ; 2nd (gid) ; 3rd (other groups id).
 To get groups 'getent group'
-- If this saikiran wants to connect to the server using IPaddress, we need to change a configuration in 'vim /etc/ssh/sshd_config' in gitbash.
-Here by default linux is disabled for login through password authentication as no, so make this yes then 'systemctl restart sshd' then saikiran will connect to server using 'ssh saikiran@IPaddress'
+- If this saikiran wants to connect to the server using IP address, we need to change a configuration in 'vim /etc/ssh/sshd_config' in gitbash.
+Here by default linux is disabled for login through password authentication as no, so make this yes then 'systemctl restart sshd' then saikiran will connect to server using 'ssh saikiran@IP'
 - Now raheem joined and how to give SSH authentication (or) using Private key ? 'sudo useradd raheem' No need to create password for raheem because we are giving access to him using private key which is SSH.
-- I will ask the raheem to give his Public key through mail.
+- I will ask raheem to give his public key through mail.
+He should create key-pair of this.
-- sudo cd /home/raheem/ enter this command in gitbash after connecting to the server, here we will create a folder 'mkdir .ssh' now create a file inside .ssh folder 'vim authorized_key' paste the raheem public key here, ask him to create keypair for this.
+- Sudo cd /home/raheem/ enter this command in gitbash after connecting to the server, here we will create a folder 'mkdir .ssh' now create a file inside .ssh folder 'vim authorized_key' paste raheem public key here.
-- Now we will tell raheem that your username is configured and we will give him the IPaddress then raheem will login using this command 'ssh -i raheem raheem@IP' Here 1st raheem is his Privatekey and 2nd reheem is Username.
+- Now we will tell raheem that your username is configured and we will give him the IP address then raheem will login using this command 'ssh -i raheem raheem@IP' Here 1st raheem is his Privatekey and 2nd reheem is Username.
 - The process of creating users and groups is done by linux admin team but just know how to create users and groups, adding users into groups, giving permissions to users etc.
-- What is Process management in linux ?
+- What is process management in linux ?
 Nothing but how the OS creates, monitor and terminate processes.
 Each process has unique id.
-We can monitor processes using ps, top commands and control them with 'kill <pid>' or 'kill -9 <pid>' commands.
+We can monitor processes using 'ps' and 'top' commands and control them with 'kill <pid>' or 'kill -9 <pid>' commands.
 - When process stuck kill the process ---> 'kill PID' do not kill parent process id 1st is PID, 2nd one is parent id.
 If even kill cannot kill then forceful terminate 'kill -9 PID'
 - What is Package management in linux ?
 How the software is installed, updated or removed on the system.
 We use yum command ; yum list installed ; yum install <package> -y ; yum remove -y
 - Algorithm for connecting to any instance ?